virenpc/vanalytics/README.md

 ## Pre-requisites

-- Java Development Kit (JDK) version 21 or higher.
+- Java Development Kit (JDK) version 21 or higher and preview enables for virtual threads and Structured tasks.
 - Git installed on your local machine.
 - Account with angel broking and TOTP enabled account https://smartapi.angelbroking.com/enable-totp